 - Select the domain from the drop down list and save.

-All domains which you can select for the tracking pixels have their data handled by the same server.
-Mapp's servers are able to properly the TLS certificates for those domains.
+All the domains you can select for tracking pixels have their data handled by the same server.
+Mapp's servers are able to properly verify the TLS certificates for those domains.
 An incorrectly configured domain will not appear on the drop-down list.